AstroPlant/RaspiWiFi/Readme.txt

 RESETTING THE DEVICE:

-== If GPIO 7 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
+== GPIO7 in this install expects GPIO.input 7 to be 1.
+If the button is pressed for 10 seconds (GPIO.input(7) == 0) or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
 It's useful to have a simple button wired on GPIO 7 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
 Just press and hold for 10 seconds or longer.
+Before installing this package make sure a button is connected on GPIO7 (example:http://razzpisampler.oreilly.com/ch07.html)

 == You can also reset the device by running the manual_reset.py in the "Reset Device" directory